-If you're throwing a Halloween bash this year, then choosing the right foods to serve can add to the spooky fun.
+If you're throwing a Halloween bash this year, then choosing the right party foods to serve can add to the spooky fun.
 Whether you are making old favorites or trying something completely new, Halloween-themed foods are a great way to celebrate the season.

 Some Halloween favorites mix up easily in the kitchen, but pump up the fun.
 Some to try include:

 - Apple bites: Create mouths out of apples by cutting them quarters.
-Cut an interior wedge along the skin, leaving some of the skin around the edges to form lips.
+Cut an interior wedge along the skin, leaving some skin around the edges to form lips.
 Stick slivered almonds in for teeth.

 - Carrot fingers: Use a little cream cheese to stick sliced almonds on the tapered tips of baby carrots to form a fingernail.
 Stick the carrots upright in a bowl of dip so it appears the dip has fingers sticking out of it.